KamiKunDesu/100DaysOfCode-Python/Readme.md

 * Day 29 - Password Manager (This project was to learn the final touches of Tkinter and solidify the knowledge that I'd already gained)
 * Day 030 - Password Manager Improved (This project was to improve the password manager by learning about try, except blocks, as well as json format.
 It taught error handling as well as how to read, write and update json files in python)
 * Day 031 - Flashcard App (This was another capstone project which brought a more detailed understanding of and consolidated all the things that I had been learning with regard to Tkinter so far)
+* Day 032 - Birthday Wish (This project helped learn about SMTP and using python to send emails with a fun project - especially since I'm always forgetting people's birthdays)
+* Day 033 - ISS Tracker (This project helped build knowledge of connecting to APIs and requesting to get responses - then working with those responses in Python)

 ## Technologies